Becoming a Guardian ad Litem (GAL)

 In 1976, the Honorable David Soukop of Seattle, Washington, concluded that there were not enough attorneys to advocate for these children and that, for those cases without a GAL, he did not have adequate information to make educated decisions about the future of these children’s lives.
 In the following year, Judge Soukop assisted with the beginnings of the Guardian ad Litem Program, which uses trained volunteers to be advocates for our communities’ abused, abandoned and neglected children.
 In Florida and in a number of other states, we continue to use the original name of “Guardian ad Litem”; however, the majority of state programs are now known as “CASA”, which stands for “Court Appointed Special Advocate”.

-Together in Broward County, the volunteers and staff currently advocate for approximately 2100 children.
+Together in Broward County, the volunteers and staff currently advocate for over 3,000 children.

 Becoming a GAL